These are 8 techniques for how to fix badly damaged furniture including a video.

 You can find vintage knobs at thrift stores or antique stores or new knobs that look old at places like Anthropologie.

-Use wood putty again to cover up these holes and sand after drying until you have a smooth finish.
+Use wood filler again to cover up these holes and sand after drying until you have a smooth finish.
 You may need to repeat this step two to three times to get a smooth finish.
 Then drill a new hole in the centre for the single knob.